The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 An intrauterine device can increase your risk of developing a serious pelvic infection, which may threaten your life or your future ability to have children.
 Ask your doctor about your personal risk and about ways to help prevent a pelvic infection.

-You should not use this medication if you are allergic to levonorgestrel, silicone, silica, silver, barium, iron oxide, or polyethylene, or if you have:
+You should not use this device if you are allergic to levonorgestrel, silicone, silica, silver, barium, iron oxide, or polyethylene, or if you have:

 an untreated or uncontrolled pelvic infection (vaginal, cervical uterine, or bladder);